 The Wadden Sea in the north is a UNESCO Heritage site, bordered by several “wadden islands”.
 The only one participating in Green Destinations programs is Ameland, which aims to become energy neutral soon and offers hiking and biking through dunes and polders.
 Take train and bus to Holwerd, and then the ferry crossing the Wadden Sea.
 Spot seals and birds.

-Nine destinations in the Netherlands have been recognized for considerable efforts in sustainable and responsible tourism:
+Nine destinations have been recognized for considerable efforts in responsible and sustainable tourism in the Netherlands:

 Ameland, Noordwijk, Katwijk, Hoek van Holland, Westvoorne, Goeree-Overflakkee and Schouwen-Duiveland.